circlesystems/circle-access-360/README.md

 ## Overview
 This PHP script facilitates secure user authentication by validating sessions and managing user roles within web applications.
 It ensures that user credentials are properly authenticated and that sessions are securely managed to prevent replay attacks.

+## Demo
+You can see it in action here: https://circleaccess.circlesecurity.ai/demo

 ## Features
 - **Secure Authentication**: Utilizes Circle Access for robust user authentication.
 - **Session Validation**: Checks the validity of user sessions to prevent unauthorized access.